seapagan/update_repo/README.md

 ## Configuration
 #### Configuration file
 The configuration file defaults to `~/.updaterepo` and is a standard [YAML](http://yaml.org/)-formatted text file.
+If this configuration file is not found, the script will terminate with an error.
 The first line must contain the YAML frontmatter of 3 dashes (`---`).
 After that, the following sections can follow in any order.
 Only the `location:` section is compulsory, and that must contain at least one entry.

 `location:` - at least one directory which contains the locally cloned repository(s) to update.
 There is no limit on how many directories can be listed :
 ```yaml